todo.vu support

 A screenshot of todo.vu time tracking indicating how a User can create a time entry with the predictive time entry feature.

-2. With a click anywhere on your calendar
+2. click anywhere on the calendar

-You can create a calendar entry directly on the calendar by clicking on blank space on any of the day or weekly calendar views.
+• clicking on blank space on any of the day or weekly calendar views.

 A screenshot of todo.vu time tracking indicating how a User can create a time entry by clicking on blank space in either the day or week calendar views.

-3. Within the ‘Agenda’ view
+3. use the ‘Agenda’ view

 A screenshot of todo.vu time tracking billing software, indicating where a User can add calendar entries to todo.vu's calendar using the Agenda view.